Ecosystem Targets and Supporting Indicators

 Show/Hide Table Data

-Dry summer seasons in 2014 and 2015 resulted in a decrease in the number of beach closures in Long Island Sound.
+Dry summer seasons in 2014, 2015, and 2022 resulted in a decrease in the number of beach closures in Long Island Sound (see Heavy Precipitation for more details).
 High incidents of closures in Connecticut in 2010 and 2011 were attributed to heavy rainfall and the impact of Tropical Storm Irene (in 2011).
 Those years also were exceptionally high years when one or more sampling stations at a beach reported a single sample Enterococcus result >104 CFU/100mL and at the same time, the beach was not under a closure or advisory (source: Connecticut’s 2011 Annual Report for the US EPA Beach Grant).
 The high incidents of closures in New York in 2009 were attributed to heavy rainfall.
 Some health departments also indicate that beach closures have increased since the mid-2000s adoption of a new test for bacterial pathogens for marine waters (the Enterococcus standard).
 New York City started using this indicator to assess beaches in 2006.

 A closed beach may not be a direct result of water quality impairments.
 Many beach managers in Connecticut and New York close beaches preemptively when high rainfall generates stormwater runoff that may contain animal waste, untreated sewage discharge or other contaminants.